shivivats/KitchenAction/README.md

 6. Cinemachine
 7. Collision Detection using Raycasts/Capsule Cast
 8. Interactable Object Detection using Raycasts
+9. Prefab Variants
-9. C# Events
+10. C# Events
-10. Singletons
+11. Singletons
-11. Scriptable Objects
+12. Scriptable Objects
-12. Unity Interfaces
+13. Unity Interfaces
+14. UI Look at Camera
+15. Basic State Machines using Enums
+16. Serializable Custom Structs

 ## Insights/Notes
 - Post-processing usually should be done at the end of the game, but since he already knows the finished product, we're doing it in the beginning to make our game already look fancy as we work on it.
 - Cinemachine is a unity package and allows advanced control of the camera with pre-built functionality.
-- Collision detection using raycasts can be an alternative to using colliders on your player object
+- Collision detection using raycasts can be an alternative to using colliders on your player object.
 - C# events are the best way to make use of the input system and also to dispatch/inform other game objects of something (what events do).
-- Initialise an object in its Awake function, and refer to other objects in the Start function to avoid issues with a script executing before/after another
+- Always use Awake to initialise anything to do with this object and Start when referring to anything with another object.
-- Singletones are the GOAT, as always.
+- Singletons are the GOAT, as always.
+But we need to be careful about using them.
 - We're just broadcasting the interact event and letting all ClearCounters listen to it.
 This would be very bad usually, but our game doesn't have enough objects for this to put a significant processing overhead.
+- Refactoring with interfaces and base classes is a great way to maintain clean code (more below).
+- Make UI objects look at the camera for better UX and better game feel.
+- Coroutines can encourage a more convoluted programming paradigm so only use them if absolutely sure. `Float` timers with `Time.deltaTime` work perfectly fine in some cases.
+- Make a new script for any game object if it needs to have functionality.
+Try to avoid modifying an object after it's been instantiated, and instead make a new script for it and call some functionality from there instead.
+- Empty scripts and `TryGetComponent` can be used in place of tags for singular game objects as tags use strings and strings aren't safe!

+### Separate Logic from Visuals!
+- Make a parent object that's in charge of the logic and its children are the visuals.
+- The logic should NOT be dependent on the visuals!
+- The visuals should be able to be changed without impacting the logic written at all!!

+### Refactoring
+- Do not be afraid of refactoring code.
+- Test that everything works the same after you've refactored something!
+- Interfaces and base classes can be made and added retroactively, but only if you are absolutely sure you need them!!

 ### Code Style

 Constants are UpperCase SnakeCase
 `public const int CONSTANT_FIELD = 25;`